There are different types of ADS-B which offer a range of options for aircraft flying under visual flight rules.

 Electronic conspicuity devices

-An electronic conspicuity (EC) device is a low cost way to have both an ADS-B OUT and ADS-B IN capability.
-EC devices are intended for air-to-air situational awareness in non-controlled airspace.
+An electronic conspicuity (EC) device is a low-cost way to have both an ADS-B OUT and ADS-B IN capability.
+Pilots use EC devices for air-to-air situational awareness in non-controlled airspace.

 You can use an EC device in a non-certified aircraft.

-Air traffic control cannot use information from EC devices.
+Air traffic control cannot see information from EC devices.
 This means you cannot use an EC device to meet a transponder or surveillance requirement for operations in a particular class of airspace.

 Read more about EC devices on our Surveillance network and equipment page.